This topic describes the service area analysis layer's feature classes and analysis properties.

 This field stores the additional time, distance, or other travel cost for the facility.
 Adding a value to this field reduces the reach of the service area.

-If you're finding the service areas for three facilities using drive time as the cost, the field Attr_ DriveTime can be used to store the amount of time spent at the facility.
+If you're finding the service areas for three facilities using the DriveTime impedance attribute as the cost, the Attr_DriveTime field can be used to store the amount of time spent at the facility.

 The value you enter affects the analysis only when the [Cost] part of the field name (Attr_[Cost]) matches the cost attribute chosen for the analysis layer or travel mode.
 For example, if you add a 5 to Attr_DriveMinutes, but the cost attribute used in the analysis is TruckTime, the additional 5 minutes aren't included in the analysis results; however, if you change the network cost attribute to DriveMinutes, which corresponds with Attr_DriveMinutes, the 5 minutes you entered are added to the results.